Flood Advisory issued for Hale by NWS - News Break

 Flood Advisory issued for Hale by NWS

-Effective: 2021-05-26 19:36:00 CDT Expires: 2021-05-27 19:45:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-05-26 08:25:00 CDT Expires: 2021-05-27 10:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Hale The National Weather Service in Lubbock has issued a * Flood Advisory for Northwestern Hale County in northwestern Texas East Central Lamb County in northwestern Texas * Until 1100 PM CDT. * At 831 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
-Minor flooding is ongoing or expected to begin shortly in the advisory area. * Some locations that will experience flooding include Olton, Halfway and Fieldton.alerts.weather.gov
+Be aware of your surroundings and do not drive on flooded roads.
+Target Area: Hale FLOOD ADVISORY REMAINS IN EFFECT UNTIL 8 PM CDT THIS EVENING FOR NORTHWESTERN HALE, NORTHEASTERN LAMB, SOUTHEASTERN CASTRO AND SOUTHWESTERN SWISHER COUNTIES At 727 PM CDT, Doppler radar and automated rain gauges indicated heavy rain due to thunderstorms.
+Overflowing poor drainage areas will cause minor flooding near Hart.
+Between 1 and 2 inches of rain have fallen.
+Some locations that will experience flooding include Hart.
+Areas near Hart are the most likely place to experience minor flooding.
+Additional rainfall amounts of one half to 1 inches are expected over the area.
+This additional rain will result in minor flooding.alerts.weather.gov